semaphoreci/docs/artifacts_5d5e96312c7d3a7920be616a.md

 ```

-For more details about uploading and downloading artifacts see artifact CLI reference.
+For more details about uploading and downloading artifacts see [artifact CLI reference][artifact-cli-reference].

 ## Project Artifacts

-Project level artifacts are great for storing final of deliverables of CI/CD process.
+Project level artifacts are great for storing final deliverables of the CI/CD process.
 To access them trought the UI look for "Project Artifacts" button on the job page.

 To upload artifacts from any job of any workflow you need to use:

 `artifact push project myapp-v1.25.tar.gz`

-In the same way if you want to download file from project level artifact store with the `pull` command.
+Similarly, if you want to download file from the project level artifact store use the `pull` command.

 `artifact pull project myapp-v1.25.tar.gz`

 [artifact-cli-reference]: https://docs.semaphoreci.com/article/154-artifact-cli-reference